zhengxyz123/mangabz-dl/README.md

 python mangabz-dl.py -h
 ```

-> Node.js must be installed for some reason.

 ## Useful Tips

-You can use [ImageMagick](https://imagemagick.org/script/download.php) to pack images into a pdf:
+You can use [ImageMagick](https://imagemagick.org/script/download.php) to pack images into a pdf file:

 ```bash
 magick *.jpg output.pdf